|

 The fact that camera manufacturers have developed proprietary recording devices such as flash cards, hard drives and in-camera DVD recorders that you know little about.

-The fact that camera manufacturers have developed proprietary file systems to record your video with extensions such as .mpg4, .mod, .mov and .wmv and you don't know how to use these with your computer's editing software.
+The fact that camera manufacturers have developed file systems with cryptic acronyms and proprietary restrictions to record your video, with extensions such as .mod, .mov, .wmv, .avi, MPEG-4, AVC/H.264, and you don't know how to use these with your computer's editing software.

 However, if we can't do it together over the phone, you'll need to bring VideOccasions: